 French president offers to facilitate exchange of Colombian prisoners for hostages.

-Last year, Jorge Enrique Botero, a Colombian journalist, said in a book that Rojas had given birth to a baby boy, Emmanuel, after a relationship with one of her captors.
+Last year, Colombian journalist Jorge Enrique Botero said in a book that Rojas, an aide to Betancourt, had given birth to a baby boy, Emmanuel, following a relationship with one of her captors.

 Colombia‘s government said it was reserving judgment on the Farc statement.